MuhammadBilalAkbar/flutter_map_package/README.md

 - Question: How can we get our location automatically without describing lat or long?

-Answer: You need to add a geolocator in your app so it gets your location automatically when you open your app and add it directly to the map.
+Answer: You need to add a geo locator in your app so it gets your location automatically when you open your app and add it directly to the map.

 - Question: How to use the animation camera in the flutter map that is in the google map?